Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Tendencies and fates of interaction parameters

-Since the the longitudinal-phonon parts share the similar fates with their transverse-phonon counterparts and henceforth not shown hereby for brevity.
-Subsequently, we concentrate on the mixed parts.
-As they possess the similar basic tendencies, we choose to present the behavior of $V_T^{xx}/V_L^{xx}$ as shown in Fig.~\ref{Fig_VTxxVLxx-1}.
+Since the longitudinal-phonon parts exhibit fates similar to that of their transverse-phonon counterparts, they are not presented here for the sake of brevity.
+Subsequently, our focus shifts to the mixed parts.
+As they share similar basic tendencies, we choose to present the behavior of $V_T^{xx}/V_L^{xx}$, as depicted in Fig.~\ref{Fig_VTxxVLxx-1}.

-From Fig.~\ref{Fig_VTxxVLxx-1}(a) with fixing $v_0/v_{z0}=0.5$, it can be inferred that in the scenario starting from the Anisotropy-I, $V_T^{xx}/V_L^{xx}$ deviates a little from the isotropy as $l$ increases and reaches a finite value at the critical energy scale.
-This indicates transverse-phonon and longitudinal-phonon interactions are nearly contribute equally and the basic results are similar upon varying the initial conditions.
-In contrast, we notice that, when beginning with the Anisotropy-II, $V_T^{xx}/V_L^{xx}$ is heavily dependent upon the initial conditions as depicted Fig.~\ref{Fig_VTxxVLxx-1}(b) for $v_0/v_{z0}=0.5$.
-It decreases much more than its Anisotropy-I counterpart, and in particular, it gains a big drop at some optional $\zeta_0\approx0.3$ or $v_{z0}/v_0\approx0.6$, where it is driven to a strong anisotropy.
-Accordingly, once we start from the Anisotropy-II, the longitudinal-phonon interactions play a more significant role than transverse-phonon interactions.
-Additionally, we have also checked that these results are relatively stable against the change of initial ratio of fermion velocities
+From Fig.~\ref{Fig_VTxxVLxx-1}(a), with a fixed value of $v_0/v_{z0}=0.5$, we observe that, in the scenario initiated from Anisotropy-I, $V_T^{xx}/V_L^{xx}$ displays a slight deviation from the isotropy as $l$ increases and reaches a finite value at the critical energy scale.
+This implies that transverse-phonon and longitudinal-phonon interactions nearly contribute equally.
+These basic results are similar upon varying the initial conditions.
+In contrast, when beginning with the Anisotropy-II, we observe in Fig.~\ref{Fig_VTxxVLxx-1}(b) for $v_{z0}/v_0=0.5$ that $V_T^{xx}/V_L^{xx}$ is heavily dependent on the initial conditions.
+It decreases more significantly than its Anisotropy-I counterpart, experiencing a substantial drop at some optional $\zeta_0\approx0.3$ or $v_{z0}/v_0\approx0.6$, where it is driven to a state of strong anisotropy.
+Consequently, once we start from Anisotropy-II, the longitudinal-phonon interactions play a more significant role than transverse-phonon interactions.
+Additionally, we have verified that these results are relatively stable against the change of the initial ratio of fermion velocities.

-To wrap up, we figure out that the initial anisotropy of the fermion velocities plays a much more crucial role in determining the fates of phonon interactions.
-The transverse-phonon contributions are subordinate to their longitudinal-phonon counterparts for the Anisotropy-II case, and as to the Anisotropy-I situations, both of them are nearly equivalent.
+To wrap up, we figured out that the initial anisotropy of the fermion velocities plays a more crucial role in determining the fates of phonon interactions.
+The transverse-phonon contributions are subordinate to their longitudinal-phonon counterparts for the Anisotropy-II case, and as for the Anisotropy-I situation, both transverse- and longitudinal-phonon contributions are nearly equivalent.